gmtuca/MusicPlayer/README.md

 _B  EQU 4240  ; Ti  / B
 </i></pre>
 <br />
-Octaves can be changed based on the button click and will shift such values upwards or downwards.
+Octaves can be changed based on the right/left arrow click and will shift such values upwards/downwards.